 Is it Ever a Good Idea to Represent Yourself in a Criminal Case?
 NO!!
 The Average Person is Unprepared to Face a Prosecutor Without the Help of a Trained and Highly Skilled Attorney.

 If you have an issue that is related to criminal law, LEWIS & DICKSTEIN, P.L.L.C. can help you.
 Our attorneys have spent their entire career representing people facing charges brought by the Government.
-The firm’s attorneys are each award winning and highly experienced in the field of criminal defense.
+The firm’s attorneys are each award-winning and highly experienced in the field of criminal defense.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are the attorneys that other attorneys go to with questions relative to the criminal law.
-If you are in trouble, or someone you know is facing possible trouble, do not go it alone.
-Contact LEWIS & DICKSTEIN, P.L.L.C., the well respected, well recognized law firm with the track record of success.
-We can be reached at (248) 263-6800 or complete a Request for Assistance Form and one of our top rated attorneys will contact you.
+If you are in trouble, or someone you know needs help, do not go it alone.
+Contact LEWIS & DICKSTEIN, P.L.L.C., the well respected, well-recognized law firm with a track record of success.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.